Our Team

 Brian SchulzePrincipal

-Before joining Washington Harbour, Mr. Schulze was a Principal at Manhattan Venture Partners, a growth stage primary and secondary investor in software, TMT, and tech enabled consumer companies.
+Before joining Washington Harbour, Mr. Schulze previously worked at Manhattan Venture Partners, a growth stage primary and secondary investor in software, TMT, and tech enabled consumer companies.
 As part of their Bay Area based team, his role was focused on sourcing and vetting investments and maintaining relationships with strategic partners.
 Prior to joining Manhattan Venture Partners, Mr. Schulze worked on the Institutional Sales and Trading desk at B. Riley Financial, and then in the Liquidity Solutions group at Carta.
 Mr. Schulze remains based in the San Francisco Bay Area.

 ×